luca-ant/WhatsSee/README.md

 <p align="center">
   <img width=350px src="https://github.com/luca-ant/WhatsSee/blob/master/static/img/logo.png?raw=true">
 </p>
 WhatsSee is a simple and humble image captioning application, based on a neural network built with tensorflow.
-The back-end is written in **Python** and the Web GUI front-end is built with **Flask** framework.
+The back-end is written in <b>Python</b> and the Web GUI front-end is built with **Flask** framework.

 ## Getting started